 The LS family is a series of engines that are actually really similar to each other.
 The architect of the Gen III and Gen IV Chevy V8’s is extremely similar.
 The Gen IV’s are supposed to have a slightly stronger block, but not by much.

 The LS2 has 6.0L of displacement, and is technically was the first Gen IV Chevrolet engine.
-The LS3 on the other hand has 6.2L of displacement, and is also Gen IV Chevrolet engine.
+The LS3, on the other hand, has 6.2L of displacement and is also Gen IV Chevrolet engine.

 LS2 vs LS3: Cylinder Heads

 One of the biggest horsepower gains most V8’s have is with aftermarket cylinder heads.
 Luckily GM was actually really good at developing cylinder heads when they designed the LS engine.

 But, from browsing around forums and asking some engine builders, it seems like bolting LS3 heads onto an LS2 will gain you about 20whp+.
 A 20whp gain is pretty impressive considering your swapping OEM parts with more OEM parts.

 LS2 vs LS3: Intake

 Just like the LS1 vs LS2 debate, the later engine has a slightly better intake manifold.
 This is the case from the LS2 vs LS3 debate.

 This all adds up to a slightly better intake manifold.
-The manifold’s increased flow helps bump power up about 5 horsepower compared to the LS2’s intake manifold.
+The manifold’s increased flow helps bump the power up about 5 horsepower compared to the LS2’s intake manifold.

 LS2 vs LS3: Displacement

 We briefly covered the difference in displacement at the beginning on this article.
 The LS2 has 6.0L of displacement, whilst the LS3 has 6.2L of displacement.
 But, the has the same exact amount of stroke.

 Chevrolet upped the displacement of the LS3 by giving it a slightly larger bore.
 The LS2 has a bore of 101.6, whilst the LS3 has a bore of 103.25mm.

 The increased bore also helps make the LS3 much happier to revs.
-It revs up much quicker than the LS2, and generally responds quicker to throttle inputs.
+It revs up much quicker than the LS2 and generally responds quicker to throttle inputs.
 The increased bore also means slightly higher RPM potential.

 LS2 vs LS3: Cost

-When you think of picking up a used LS engine, most people think of either an LS1 from a Camaro, or an LM7 from a Tahoe.
+When you think of picking up a used LS engine, most people think of either an LS1 from a Camaro or an LM7 from a Tahoe.
 Why is this?
-Because both those engines are pretty old, and pretty abundant.
+Because both those engines are pretty old and pretty abundant.

-Because of its smaller production, and the fact thats its newer, the LS2 is typically much more expensive than an LS1, but isn’t really worth the premium to most enthusiasts.
+Because of its smaller production, and the fact that it’s newer, the LS2 is typically much more expensive than an LS1, but isn’t really worth the premium to most enthusiasts.

 The LS3 was also used in the 2010 to 2015 Camaro.
 This means that the LS3 is much more abundant than the LS2.
 But, because of how new the engine is, they’re still fairly expensive.

 So yes, the LS2 is cheaper, but not by a huge amount.
-Honestly for how much better the LS3 is I would personally just save up for a little longer and go with an LS3 instead.
+Honestly, for how much better the LS3 is I would personally just save up for a little longer and go with an LS3 instead.